Félix Tshisekedi: Domestic policy

+Foreign policy

 Tshisekedi has called for a review of mining contracts signed with China by his predecessor Joseph Kabila, especially the Sicomines multibillion 'minerals-for-infrastructure' deal.
 He has also promised to end and reverse deforestation in the Democratic Republic of the Congo by 2030, in the COP26 climate summit's first major agreement.

 In October 2022, Tshisekedi ruled out bringing in Russian mercenaries to help quell a raging conflict in the east of the country and vowed to press on with economic development plans despite the insecurity in the region.
 Also that same month he announced military reforms to create a more cohesive national army, which has been a diverse mix of integrated rebel groups and the former military of Mobutu's Zaire.
 The reform included a new military spending bill.
 Other measures that he took to strengthen Congo's defenses included appointing new military chiefs, hiring Romanian private military contractors, and bringing additional peacekeepers from the EAC and SADC into the Kivu region.